JontanKhuu/Avantos-Coding-Challenge/docs/GraphRenderer.md

 ## Overview

 `GraphRenderer.tsx` is responsible for visualizing graph data using React Flow.
-It processes raw graph data, handles node and edge rendering, and provides interactive functionality for node selection.
+It processes raw graph data, handles node and edge rendering, provides interactive functionality for node selection, and includes comprehensive error handling for ResizeObserver issues.

 ## Key Responsibilities